Last Update 05.09.2018

 Long-distance moves don’t happen spontaneously, this is a meaningful step in your life that requires planned decisions and attention to detail.
 Everything related to packing, insurance, safety, speed, delivery destination and affordability should be taken into consideration in advance.

-European removals requires a lot of careful planning and preparation.
-Start early and make sure you inform you removals company of every detail surrounding your relocation.
+European removals require a lot of careful planning and preparation.
+Start early and make sure you inform your removals company of every detail surrounding your relocation.

 - Deal with regulations.

 Each country and state has specific regulations for people moving into it.
 Check what you have to comply with if you move personal belongings from another country into the UK.
 If you break any of the UK’s rules, your belongings or the vehicle that transports them may be seized (If you are moving to the US look for full container load services.
 Your effects are packed at your home and loaded directly onto a more than 20ft container and transported directly to the docks to await the next scheduled sailing.